 Don’t create your own transcription system

-I mention Chinese students here because I want you to look at a few examples of how foreign names are written and Chinese and then tell me whether or not you think this is a good way of writing down pronunciation:
+Here are two examples of how foreign names are written and Chinese.
+Do you think this is a good way of writing down pronunciation?

 - 格陵蘭 (Gé